aspnetzero/documents/docs/en/Development-Guide-Rad-Tool-Master-Detail.md

-# Power Tools Master Detail Pages
+# Power Tools Master Detail Tables

-You can create master detail pages using Power Tools.
+You can create master detail tables using Power Tools.

-To create master-detail pages you can follow that steps.
+To create master-detail tables you can follow that steps.

 1. **Creating a child entity**
    You should create necessary child entities using Power Tools